 In September 2014, FDIC Chairman Martin Gruenberg stated that "internet cyber threats have rapidly become the most urgent category of technological challenges facing our banks."
 As a result, the FDIC now defines cybersecurity as "an issue of highest importance" for itself and the Federal Financial Institutions Examination Council.

 The FFIEC recently formed a Cybersecurity and Critical Infrastructure Working Group that works with the intelligence community, law enforcement and the Department of Homeland Security on cybersecurity issues.
 The Working Group is currently assessing the banking sector's preparedness to combat and respond to cybersecurity threats.
 The report will include a regulatory self-assessment to evaluate readiness and identify areas requiring additional attention.

 The FDIC also created a "Cyber Challenge" online resource that features videos and a simulation exercise.
 As part of this effort, the FDIC also requires third-party technology service providers (TSPs) to update financial institutions on operational threats the FDIC identifies at a TSP during an examination.

-The rollout of these resources, coupled with the recent guidance from the OCC and the Fed regarding the management of third party relationships (for a more in-depth discussion, please see our January 2014 Commercial Law Update, "Managing Third Party Relationships: New Regulatory Guidance for Banks"), demonstrates the increased scrutiny regulators are giving to these issues and why they are hot-button topics for financial institutions to tackle.
+The rollout of these resources, coupled with the recent guidance from the OCC and the Fed regarding the management of third party relationships (for a more in-depth discussion, please see our January 2014 Law Update, "Managing Third Party Relationships: New Regulatory Guidance for Banks"), demonstrates the increased scrutiny regulators are giving to these issues and why they are hot-button topics for financial institutions to tackle.